hrydgard/ppsspp-site/docs/faq.md

 Then, just flip the power switch to on, and press Home+X to start it in Android mode.
 After that, things should just work!
 You may want to tweak the controls a little bit in Control Mapping but the defaults are mostly okay.

+## My Android TV says "you don't have an app that can do this"

+This means that your Android TV is missing a file browser app.
+These should normally be included with the OS.

+It may work to install this app: [AnExplorer on Google Play](https://play.google.com/store/apps/details?id=com.tooltorule.filemanager.pro&hl=en&gl=US).
+Thanks to AMoose84 for the tip.

 ## My app is on the PPSSPP Homebrew Store and I do not approve!

 Shoot me an e-mail (hrydgard at gmail dot com) and I'll remove it.